typestack/routing-controllers/README.md

     ```

     This way compression middleware will be applied for all actions of the `UserController` controller,
-    and will be used *before* action execution.
+    and will be executed *before* action execution.

 4. If you want to use compression module globally for all controllers you can simply register it during bootstrap: